 Delivered alongside our partners in the Cheshire & Merseyside Social Work Teaching Partnership, practice learning is a key feature of the student experience.
 170 days will be spent on placement, supported by 30 days of assessed social work practice skills across the two-year course.

-Upon successful completion of the programme, you will gain eligibility to apply for registration with the Health and Care Professions Council (HCPC) as a qualified social worker.
+Upon successful completion of the programme, you will gain eligibility to apply for registration with Social Work England as a qualified social worker.

 The Faculty of Health, Social Care and Medicine is one of the leading providers of education and training for health and social care professionals in the North West of England.